Big Brother (British TV series): Spin-offs

-Since its inception, Big Brother has seen numerous spin-offs and tie-in series' launch on both Channel 4 and Channel 5.
+Since its inception, Big Brother has seen numerous spin-offs and tie-in series launches on both Channel 4 and Channel 5.
 The most notable spin-off, Celebrity Big Brother, began initially as a one-time series and involved six celebrities staying in the house for eight days.
 Following the success of the series, Celebrity Big Brother went on to become an annual production, much like the main series.
 Following widespread media attention involving racism during the fifth series, the show was not broadcast the following year.
 The show returned in 2009, and the final series to air on Channel 4 aired in 2010.
-Following the show's move to Channel 5, Celebrity Big Brother began airing two series per year.
+Following the show's move to Channel 5, Celebrity Big Brother began airing two series per year until its cancellation alongside the regular series in September 2018.
+In 2023, ITV announced they were bringing it back in 2024 alongside the civilian series, but this time the main show will be on ITV1 and STV rather than ITV2.

 The show has also had various other spin-off series occur since its premiere.
-The first spin-off, Teen Big Brother: The Experiment, premiered on 13 October 2003 and lasted for a total of ten days.
+The first spin-off, Teen Big Brother: The Experiment, premiered on 13 October 2003 and lasted ten days.
 The series was met with much controversy, which was later heightened when two of the cast members had sex in the house.
 Big Brother Panto, which aired in 2004, saw the return of ten former housemates who re-enacted their rendition of Cinderella.
 Ultimate Big Brother was the final series to air on Channel 4, and featured fourteen of the most memorable housemates from both the main series and Celebrity Big Brother competing in the series.
 Brian Dowling became the only housemate to win a series twice after winning Ultimate Big Brother.
 Numerous other spin-offs have occurred throughout the series such as Big Brother's Big Mouth, presented by Russell Brand, and Big Brother's Little Brother presented by Dermot O'Leary.
 Following the show's move to Channel 5, Big Brother's Bit on the Side and Celebrity Big Brother were the only spin-off series now airing.